melissawen/melissawen.github.io/_posts/2020-08-29-gsoc-final-report.md

 ---
 layout: post
 title: "GSoC Final Report"
-date: 2020-08-29 14:00:00 -0300
+date: 2020-08-31 07:00:00 -0300
-categories: randomness
+categories: gsoc-2020
 ---

 Hi!

 I haven't said *Hi* for a while when starting a post.
-I think the rush and the whirlwind of things that were happening during the GSoC made me a little agitated.
+I think the rush and the whirlwind of things happening during the GSoC made me a little agitated.
 This year,
 [my project](https://summerofcode.withgoogle.com/projects/#4669149428580352)
 was the only one accepted for
-[X.Org Foundation](https://www.x.org/wiki/XorgFoundation/) and I felt a
+[X.Org Foundation](https://www.x.org/wiki/XorgFoundation/), and I felt a
 great responsibility.

 Well, this is the last week of the project, and I'm slowing down and breathing :)